 Glucerna is a brand of meal replacement shakes and bars.
-Made by parent company Abbott, it is designed specifically for people with type 2 diabetes.
-These products are low in calories and sugar and high in protein.
+It’s made by Abbott and designed specifically for people with type 2 diabetes.
+People with prediabetes and type 1 diabetes may also use Glucerna.

 Some Glucerna products may also contain varying amounts of:

 The basic features of Glucerna may sound good, but to see how these products measure up, it’s important to know more about the nutrients you need for type 2 diabetes.

 Carbohydrates can raise blood sugar.
 This is why it’s important to eat high fiber carbohydrates and other types of carbohydrates that the body processes more slowly.
 Additionally, low-glycemic index (low-GI) foods may help to minimize blood sugar spikes.
 Examples include:

 - whole wheat (stone-ground)

 - beans and legumes

 - whole fruit, such as pears, grapefruit, oranges, and apples